devsachink22/ReBi/README.md

-# ReBi
+# ReBi - Restaurant Billing System
-Utilized by restaurants and food courts for management purposes such as bill generation and data collection.
+Built a Tkinter-based application with MySQL backend for billing and record management.